-- Introduction to Charon-SSP: overview of emulator concepts. - Charon-SSP Cloud Virtual HW and Guest OS Support: list of supported virtual hardware and supported guest operating systems. - Setting up an IBM Cloud Instance for Charon-SSP: basic steps to create and launch a Charon-SSP host system in the cloud. - Installing the Charon-SSP Manager: steps to install the main management tool for the cloud-based Charon-SSP host instance. - Accessing the Charon-SSP Cloud Instance: explains how to use SSH, SFTP, and the Charon-SSP Manager to access the instance, and how to set the initial management password. - Additional Charon-SSP IBM Instance Configuration: steps to add additional storage and network interfaces; introduction to cloud-specific networking aspects.
+- Introduction to Charon-SSP: overview of emulator concepts. - Charon-SSP Cloud Virtual HW and Guest OS Support: list of supported virtual hardware and supported guest operating systems. - Setting up an AWS Cloud Instance for Charon-SSP: basic steps to create and launch a cloud instance to be used as a Charon-SSP host system. - Installing the Charon-SSP Manager: steps to install the main management tool for the cloud-based Charon-SSP host instance. - Installing the VE License Server Software: steps to install the VE license server package if VE licenses are to be used. - Accessing the Charon-SSP Cloud Instance: explains how to use SSH, SFTP, and the Charon-SSP Manager to access the cloud-based Charon host instance for management and file transfer, and how to set the initial management password. - Additional Charon-SSP AWS Instance Configuration: adding additional storage and network interfaces; cloud-specific networking aspects.